From Edinburgh and Glasgow to the Highlands and West Coast, this is Scotland at its best

 Scotland’s deserved reputation as a foodie destination is testament to its unique local dishes and delicious fresh produce.
 Join an expert guide on a private tour around some of Edinburgh’s top eateries to sample a series of tasting plates that showcase the best of Scottish gastronomy.

 St. Andrews is the world’s premier destination for golfers, with the earliest documented evidence of golf in the town dating from 1553.
-It is also the spiritual and administrative home of the sport: the R&A is based here and Thomas Mitchell Morris Sr was born here.
-He is known as Old Tom Morris and worked as an apprentice and helped establish the first ever professional tournament.
+It is also the spiritual and administrative home of the sport: the R&A is based here and Thomas Mitchell Morris Sr, who helped establish the first ever professional tournament, was born here.
 The legendary Old Course is located in the town and completing it is the ultimate achievement for the serious golfer.
-St. Andrews is also a university town, where Prince William and Kate Middleton both received their education.
-The cathedral and castle are two further historic landmarks in this picturesque coastal town.

 pitenween-near-fife